shaddow1201/CredentialVerify/design_pattern_decisions.md

 6. Unit Testing was chosen over Functional Testing, due to primary goal of learning the basic environment.
 Version 2 will include functional testing, and further use of modifiers that will exploit the isCredentialOrg and and further limit access to CredentialFactory, and ProcessApplicants, and WriteCredential.

 7. Creating and Assigning non-transferable tokens is being looked at for future implimentation in WriteCredential, but were left out of this implimentation due to being beyond what i was attempting to accomplish in this project.

+8. Mortal - Not Used.
+No Ether was involved so a mortal contract wasn't necessary.

+9. Admin - Not used access isn't really a thing as Credential Orgs can only act on their own data.

+10. Autodepreciation - not used, not really relevant.

+11. State Machine - isn't really applicable, as the segmentation of data doesn't really have 'stages'.

+12. Speed Bump was considered, to limit Credential creation, but was deemed uncessary as credential orgs only act on their own data.